helm/charts/stable/rundeck/README.md

 # Rundeck Helm chart
 This chart would install Rundeck in kubernetes cluster.
-Rundeck is open source software that helps you automate routine operational procedures in data center or cloud environments.
+Rundeck is open source software that helps automating routine operational procedures in data center or cloud environments.
 For more details on Rundeck, please refer [Rundeck](http://rundeck.org).
 Chart supports persistent shared store for storing rundeck project related files.
 It also supports external DB to store various jobs and their logs.
 ## Prerequisite
 Kubernetes 1.9+